Meet the Kernow House Care Home team

 From nurses and carers to chefs and housekeepers, staff in our home are here to deliver high quality care and services to those we support.
 Check below to meet some of the friendly faces you are likely to see when visiting our home:

-Hi, my name is Gail, and I am the General Manager here at Kernow.
+Hi, my name is Amanda, and I am the General Manager here at Kernow.
 Welcome to our website!

-Leigh is a registered mental health nurse.
-Prior to becoming a nurse, Leigh spent 13 years as a soldier, serving with a commando unit in Iraq, Afghanistan and other overseas operations.
-He became interested in post-traumatic stress disorder and decided to train as a nurse.
-During his nurse training, Leigh discovered a particular interest in working with dementia and decided to pursue a career in this.
+I am a registered mental health nurse.
+Prior to becoming a nurse, I spent 13 years as a soldier, serving with a commando unit in Iraq, Afghanistan and other overseas operations.
+I became interested in post-traumatic stress disorder and decided to train as a nurse.
+During this nurse training, I discovered a particular interest in working with dementia and decided to pursue a career in this.

-As Clinical Lead, Leigh puts his leadership skills to good use when managing nursing and care staff.
-He ensures we deliver person-centred care in a therapeutic manner and shares his knowledge with other staff, both within the home and with outside professionals.
-Leigh is involved in all aspects of the care we provide and is always approachable.
+As Deputy Manager, I put my leadership skills to good use when managing nursing and care staff.
+I ensure we deliver person-centred care in a therapeutic manner and share my knowledge with other staff, both within the home and with outside professionals.

 April works in the office next to the hair dressing salon and is available during office hours.
 It is April’s job to deal with enquiries, HR, invoicing, payroll, banking and logistics.
 She is always on hand to help with any questions and she has a great understanding of how the home works.
 April worked as a carer at Kernow House many years ago, so she is familiar with how the whole home works.